 N Ireland - Historic cities, spectacular glens, wild coasts

-The delights of Antrim and its coast encompass some of the UK's finest visual experiences such as the iconic Giant's Causeway and Rathlin Island with its colony of seals competing for attention with the haunting cries of seabirds soaring and diving around rugged cliffs.
+After setting the social and political scene with a memorable tour of Belfast's unique murals, the first few days of our walk feature the delights of Antrim and its coast which encompass some of Northern Ireland's finest visual experiences.
+These include the iconic Giant's Causeway and Rathlin Island with its colony of seals competing for attention with the haunting cries of seabirds soaring and diving around rugged cliffs.

 Walk Rating: Moderate.
 Spectacular coastal paths, unspoiled moorland, some hills.
 8-10 miles walking per day.

-The walk begins in Belfast with arrival at Belfast Central Station, and ends in Ballyliffin with departure from Belfast International Airport.
+The walk begins in Belfast with arrival at Belfast Central Station, and ends in Ballyliffin with departures from Londonderry Bus Station and George Best Belfast City Airport.

 Rendezvous in Belfast for a poignant black taxi tour of the town.
 For many years visitors avoided Northern Ireland until the Good Friday Agreement in 1998.
 The Troubles are obviously the ‘elephant’ in the Northern Irish living room and so, to set the scene for our walk ahead, we see some of those unforgiving murals and the strident graffiti.
 The strife in Northern Ireland can be traced back over eight hundred years.
 We see the memorial plots and the peace walls of Shanklin and the Falls and hear some first hand accounts from people who lived through those troubled times.
 After our tour of Belfast, we take a private transfer to our hotel in Ballygally.